Stefanuk12/RoProPatcher/README.md

 - For example, go to opera://extensions (or wherever you can view your extensions)
 - Press "Load unpacked" (or similar) and select the patched extension folder
 - Done!

+You can view a fully manual YouTube tutorial [here](https://youtu.be/GHPSL0IMeww)